ksu-cs-textbooks/cis526/content/00-forward/01-introduction.md

 ### Tea Time Office Hours

 The CS Faculty and Support staff are also holding bi-weekly virtual _tea time_ meetings this summer, where we talk about any subjects _except_ the course.
-This is a good chance to meet more of your faculty in an informal setting and ask questions you may have about the industry, field, etc.  Tea time hours will be posted in RocketChat and as a Canvas announcement.
+This is a good chance to meet more of your faculty in an informal setting and ask questions you may have about the industry, field, etc.  Tea time hours will be posted in Discord and as a Canvas announcement.